 Three years ago, I realised that if I wanted to buy a sneaker I was forced to choose between quality and sustainability.
 At that moment no brand was offering a product embedding the two.
 Together with my brother I decided to create Yatay to prove that “Made in Italy” and contemporary design can coexist while still respecting the environment.

 What has been the most challenging thing you have uncovered since the beginning?

-Our greatest challenge have been finding the best supplier for every single component of the shoe.
+Our greatest challenge has been finding the best supplier for every single component of the shoe.
 A sneaker is indeed composed of not only upper, lining and sole.
 There are so many details in it.
-Our mission have been ensuring that all of them were sustainable.
+Our mission has been ensuring that all of them were sustainable.
 Mission achieved.